 The Takeaway: 12-Step Meetings Are a Crucial Part of Sobriety

-Attending twelve step meetings is just one element of becoming and staying sober.
-Other options include residential drug rehab, intensive outpatient programs, medical detox from drugs and alcohol, and one-on-one therapy for addiction behaviors.
+Attending twelve-step meetings is just one element of becoming and staying sober.
+Other options include residential drug rehab, intensive outpatient programs, medical detox from drugs and alcohol, and one-on-one therapy for addictive behaviors.

 When these are inaccessible or a non-option for whatever reason, 12-step meetings are a great example of addiction resources available to those who need help.

 “There are many paths to recovery from alcohol and substance use disorders, and one that has been traveled by many and is associated with positive long-term outcomes is involvement in 12-step and mutual support groups.”

 For those who have struggled with addiction or alcoholism for multiple years, 12-step meetings may not be enough on their own.
 However, these mutual support groups often work alongside more formal drug rehab programs to support individuals in their recovery process.